-As the employment variable used above only measures extensive margin responses, the results on mothers' labor supply beg two new questions: Are there underlying intensive margin adjustments for mothers who already hold a job, and do mothers take up part-time or full-time jobs?
-As a first step, Figure A9.A shows the effects of being old-forgrade on mother's place in the earnings distribution of all mothers in Denmark by focal child's age.
-The figure mimics the findings from Figure 5A and show a borderline significant effect around school start at ages 7-9 with average income percentiles increasing by 2-3 percentage points if the child is old-for-grade instead of young-for-grade.
-Furthermore, Figure A9.B illustrates the margin of response: mothers are more likely to move away from the bottom quartile of earnings if their child is old-for-grade.
+As the employment variable used above only measures extensive margin responses, the results on mothers' labor supply suggest two new questions: Are there underlying intensive margin adjustments for mothers who already hold a job?
+Do mothers take up part-time or full-time jobs?
+As a first step, Online Appendix Figure A9.A shows the effects of a child being old-for-grade on mother's place in the earnings distribution of all mothers in Denmark by focal child's age.
+The figure mimics the findings from Figure 5A and show a borderline significant effect around school start at ages seven to nine, with average income percentiles increasing by two to three percentage points if the child is old-for-grade instead of young-for-grade.
+Furthermore, Online Appendix Figure A9.B illustrates the margin of response: mothers are more likely to move away from the bottom quartile of earnings if their child is old-for-grade.

-In Figure 6 we investigate these effects in greater detail by showing how being old-for-grade affects the earnings distribution of mothers in our sample at ages 7, 8, and 9.
+In Figure 6 we investigate these effects in greater detail by showing how a child being old-for-grade affects the earnings distribution of mothers in our sample at ages seven, eight, and nine.
 To do so we create a series of indicator variables for whether a given individual's wage earnings fall below a given level.
-We then vary the cutoff level from 0 to the maximum observed earnings in our sample and estimate separate regressions using each of the indicator variables as outcomes.
-The estimated effects of being old-for-grade will thereby show how the cumulated earnings distribution is affected by the child's SSA.
-Figures 6A, C, and E show the counterfactual cumulated earnings distributions for compliers at age 7, 8, and 9.
-Figures 6B, D, and F show the corresponding 2SLS estimates of the effects of being old-for-grade on the cumulative distribution of mothers' earnings, which corresponds to the vertical distance between the lines in Figures A, C, and E. Extensive margin effects will be the vertical differences between the lines and the corresponding 2SLS estimates at \$0.
-Intensive margin effects implies mass being shifted upwards in the earnings distributions at positive levels of earnings.
-This will be manifested as ranges where the vertical distances between the lines in Figures A, C, and E grow and the point estimates in Figures B, D, and F decrease (increase numerically).
+We then vary the cutoff level from zero to the maximum observed earnings in our sample and estimate separate regressions using each of the indicator variables as outcomes.
+The estimated effects of a child being old-for-grade will thereby show how the cumulated earnings distribution is affected by the child's SSA.
+Figures 6A, 6C, and 6E show the counterfactual cumulated earnings distributions for compliers at ages seven, eight, and nine.
+Figures 6B, 6D, and 6F show the corresponding 2SLS estimates of the effects of a child being old-for-grade on the